Tom Groggin Station: Explore the Heart of the High Country

 High Country Dreaming

 Heading east via Albury and across the Murray River back into Victoria.
-I say crossing the Murray, and while that is technically correct, the river is not immediately obvious as this is the section of the Murray River just upstream of the Hume Dam that forms the 20,000+ hectare, Lake Hume.
+I say crossing the Murray, and while that is technically correct, the river is not immediately obvious as this is the section of the Murray River just upstream of the Hume Dam that forms the 20,000+ hectare Lake Hume.

 Lake Hume and the Snowy Hydro Scheme

-Driving along the wonderful winding Murray River Road, I reminisce about the many times I have driven this road and the Murray Valley Road that parallels to the south along the Mitta Mitta Valley, and how often I have asked myself as I pass a certain road, "I wonder what's along there" or, "that looks like a nice track, I wonder if it links back to the other main Upper Murray route".
+Driving along the excellent winding Murray River Road, I reminisce about the many times I have driven this road and the Murray Valley Road that parallels to the south along the Mitta Mitta Valley and how often I have asked myself as I pass a certain road, "I wonder what's along there" or, "that looks like a nice track, I wonder if it links back to the other main Upper Murray route".
 Well, enough questioning and time to find out.

 Tallangatta, known as the town that moved, was relocated from its original position 7km east along the Mitta Mitta River to its current location due to the rise in water levels of Lake Hume that resulted from its increased capacity when the Snowy Hydro scheme was being built in the 1950s.